raul23/nlp/README.rst

  English
  Afrikaans

-However, `RK1 <https://stackoverflow.com/a/58432286>`_ warns that this method is not 100% reliable:
+However, `RK1 <https://stackoverflow.com/a/58432286>`_ also warns that this method is not 100% reliable:

  Disclaimer obviously this will not always work, especially for sparse data